Future of work – Futurist and keynote speaker

-Keynote speaker topic – The Future of Work and Organizations
+Keynote speaker topic – Creating the Future of Work and Organizations

 Ross Dawson gave the keynote for a national roadshow on the Future of Work for Kinship Digital and IBM.
 The slides from his keynote are below.